Legana/AMP_prediction_in_genomes/03_benchmarking.md

 curves do.
 As the proportion of AMPs in a genome is extremely low, the AMP prediction models would have to perform on a highly imbalanced dataset and therefore the precision recall curves are additionally used in this study.
+ROC curves are evaluated on their shape, generally curves that arc closer to the top left corner (similar to a capital gamma Γ shape)

 ![](03_benchmarking_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

-**Figure 5.2:** Performance of various AMP predictors in classifying whole proteome data for *Homo sapiens* and *Arabidopsis thaliana*.
+**Figure 5.1:** Performance of various AMP predictors in classifying whole proteome data for *Homo sapiens* and *Arabidopsis thaliana*.
 Performance is shown as ROC curves (top row) and precision-recall curves (second row).